lucasbstn/calendar_plus/README.md

 # Calendar Plus

 A highly customizable calendar template for Flutter.
+You have complete control over the widgets built inside the calendar.
+See examples for example implementations of events drag and drop.

 ## Getting started